go-goyave/goyave/docs_src/src/guide/upgrade-guide.md

 Although the validation changes are internally huge, there is only a tiny amount of code to change to update your application.
 You will have to update all your handlers accessing the `request.Rules` field.
 This field is no longer a `validation.RuleSet` and has been changed to `*validation.Rules`, which will be easier to use, as the rules are already parsed.
 Refer to the [alternative validation syntax](./basics/validation.html#alternative-syntax) documentation for more details about this new structure.

+### Minor changes

+- Recovery middleware now correctly handles panics with a `nil` value.
+You may have to update your custom status handler for the HTTP `500` error code.

 ## v1.0.0 to v2.0.0

 This first update comes with refactoring and package renaming to better fit the Go conventions.